 SH: I’m still learning every day.
 My favorite part is the amount of individuals I have been meeting through my journey as an entrepreneur.
 When I worked in New York, I saw a limited number of people every day.
 When I became an entrepreneur, I began meeting hundreds of people weekly and monthly through demos, trade shows and different events.
 That really helped me find and understand myself even better.
 Of course, a favorite part is when they tell me they love my sauce.
 But I love meeting people and building relationships with them.

-Silly Chilly Hot Sauce is available for purchase on their website and on Amazon.
-The peppers used are sourced from the student farm at Rutgers University in New Brunswick.
-You can also find the sauces in local stores in New Jersey and New York.
-Check out the Silly Chilly Hot Sauce Instagram page for updates.Click here to leave a comment
+Silly Chilly Hot Sauce is available on their website and Amazon.
+You can also find it in stores in New Jersey and New York.
+Their peppers are sourced from the student farm at Rutgers University in New Brunswick.
+Check their Instagram for updates.Click here to leave a comment